Chapter 1: Shadow over the Sun

 “Hush,” she said.
 Then, still shielding the candle, barely alight, she cocked her head toward the hearth.
 “Lay us a fire.”

-“Good,” commended Aunt Martha, and slowly, creakily, she knelt beside him, both hands still around the candle.
-He could barely smell it any longer, in the cold.
+“Good,” commended Aunt Martha, and creakily, she knelt beside him, both hands still around the candle.
+He couldn’t smell it any longer, in the cold.
 He steadied her as he could, surprised she didn’t wave him away like normal.

 Her voice was soft.
 “There is cooking sherry in the kitchen, but I believe we must leave, instead.
 We shall warm ourselves, then I shall drive us into town and see if this condition is prevalent over the entire region.”

 Sam’s mouth went dry.
 “I can’t,” he whispered.
 Crowds.
 People.
 I haven’t been in the middle of the city in years.
 It’s probably changed.
 I won’t know where to go.